Hearty Winter Beef Stew with Red Wine and Rosemary

 6. Deglaze the pan and Toss in hearty Vegetables

-Top all of these off with a carton of beef broth or beef stock.
-Optional, you can splash in a touch more red wine at this point or throw in a fresh rosemary sprig (or a bay leaf or two) for added flavor.
-Fresh herbs always add great flavor, especially with that wine in the mix.
+• Top all of these off with a carton of beef broth or beef stock.
+Optional, you can splash in a touch more red wine at this point and season with a few pinches of coarse salt/cracked pepper.
+Stir to combine.

 7. Cook Easy beef stew with red wine low and slow